adithziva/DareDevil/README.md

 [whatsapp]: #

 # TOOL'S
+## WARNING :

+***This tool is only for educational purpose.
+If you use misuse this tool for other purposes. we will not be responsible for that cases.***

+# Usage

            ____  _ __      _______ _  __  ____   ______   __
           |  _ \| |\ \    / / ____| |/ / |  _ \ / __ \ \ / /
           | |_) | | \ \  / / |    | ' /  | |_) | |  | \ V /